 About Rally Day

 For their extraordinary professional achievements and outstanding service to their communities, four alumnae have been named 2014 recipients of the prestigious Smith College Medal.
-The honor will be bestowed at Rally Day on Wednesday, February 19.
+The honor was bestowed at Rally Day on Wednesday, February 19.

 Susan Hiller ’61, artist